the Arkansans still living in its shadow,

 Despite FEMA promises to make sure all survivors were properly resettled, stories quickly emerged of communities rejecting their new neighbors.
 Some thought that refugees might be ‘pod-people’-like invaders or carry mysterious alien diseases; others disliked the fact that they were receiving large amounts of government and charity assistance.
 There were several high-profile stories of Gothic refugees succumbing to drug addiction, having violent outbursts in public, attempting suicide, or falling in with gangs.

 In the comment sections on news articles and message boards, many took issue with the high cost of re-homing the survivors.
-Even when interviews revealed faces of PTSD, loss, and alienation, commenters inevitably lashed out.
+Even when interviews revealed faces of PTSD, loss, and alienation (and the Disaster Distress Helpline reported receiving record numbers of calls), commenters inevitably lashed out.

 As culture shifted around this new, uncomfortable reality, refugees settled in to wait the long six months for news.
 By the two-month mark, the TACs had been closed; all refugees had been either permanently re-homed in other cities or relocated to FEMA trailer camps (EGSs) and other temporary housing.